Psych 2: Lassie Come Home: Production

 After Psych: The Movie, Franks indicated he wanted to make five more Psych movies.
 On February 14, 2019, it was announced Psych: The Movie 2 was greenlit and all the main cast would return for the TV movie, which was set to premiere in late 2019.
 On April 18, 2019, it was announced Joel McHale would be joining the TV movie, as well as Jimmi Simpson, reprising his recurring role as Mary Lightly.
 On September 17, 2019, it was announced that the sequel had been renamed Psych 2: Lassie Come Home and would instead be airing on NBC Universal's new streaming service, Peacock.

 Psych 2: Lassie Come Home was the first movie Timothy Omundson shot on set since having a stroke in 2017.
 The script was written to incorporate elements of Omundson's condition post-stroke to fit into the show.
 Joel Mchale's casting was kept a secret from his friend Omundson in order to surprise him on their first day on set together.

 Reception

-The film holds a 85% approval rating on Rotten Tomatoes, based on 13 reviews with an average rating of 8.2/10.
+The film holds an 85% approval rating on Rotten Tomatoes, based on 13 reviews with an average rating of 8.2/10.
 The site's critical consensus reads, "Satisfyingly self-contained while refreshingly opening up new directions for the Psych team, Lassie Come Home delivers the crowd-pleasing goods with the skill of a mind reader."
 TV Guide graded the film five out of five stars.